BTEC Level 2 First Award in Art and Design – Awarding board Edexcel (Year 9 1 Year option)

 The majority of students at this level carry out a broad-based programme of study covering a range of media areas.
 Projects are designed to give students the opportunity of developing personal responses that grow out of combining high levels of technical expertise and strong individual ideas.

-During the course, Photography students are expected to explore a wide range of genres and techniques.
+On the A Level Photography course students are expected to explore a wide range of genres and techniques.
 They develop their ideas, skills and personal styles in order to build a confident portfolio of work that supports their College applications.